 A single scratch or chip can make a beautiful new appliance look like something you found out in the alley.
 Fortunately, you can make those eyesores, even up to 1/4-in. diameter, almost completely vanish with color-matched epoxy touch-up paint.
 The trick?
 Fill the chip with multiple thin coats instead of trying to cover it all at once.
 Use the porcelain-type version for stovetops and sinks.
 You can also paint the plastic handles on your appliances to make them look brand new.

-Before You Call About Heat or Air Conditioning
+Before You Call About Your Heat or A/C

 Diagnose Appliance Problems With Fault Codes